Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Rate sources by importance (1-5 stars)

-- Add one-sentence summary to each entry
+- Add a one-sentence summary to each entry

 2. Note-Taking Structure